New Jersey Legal Document

 Who Can Apply Anyone – you, family, friend, or professional service

-To obtain an apostille on an New Jersey birth certificate, you must use an official certified copy issued by the New Jersey Center for Health Statistics (ADPH) or a county health department.
-Hospital records, souvenir certificates, or photocopies will be rejected.
+To obtain an apostille on a New Jersey single status affidavit, you must use an official certified copy issued by the New Jersey Bureau of Vital Statistics or a county health department.
+Unofficial records or photocopies will be rejected.

 • The certificate must bear the seal and signature of the state or county legal documents official.

-• Birth certificates do not need notarization for apostille in New Jersey.
+• Single status affidavits do not need notarization for apostille in New Jersey if issued by Vital Statistics.

 ⚠️ Common Rejection Reasons (Avoid These!)